The Hubble team answers your

-We will acknowledge and answer all questions as quickly as possible.
+We tried to acknowledge and answer all questions as quickly as possible.

-Our goal is to provide a basic acknowledgment immediately.
+Our goal was to provide a basic acknowledgment immediately.
 In most

-cases we should be able to provide an answer within one week to ten days.
+cases we were able to provide an answer within one week to ten days.

 One question per message

-If you or your class have several questions which are unrelated, we ask that
+If you or your class had several questions which are unrelated, we asked that

 you please send each unrelated question in a separate Email message rather